pingone-davinci/si-ping-deck-docs/docs/flows/user-registration.md

 ## Passing Data to a Subflow
 Using a flow connector, select the subflow you want to integrate

-  * Once selected, the input schema variables will be display
+  * Once selected, the input schema variables will be displayed
-  * Map the value to another node or hardcode your population Id
+  * Map the parameter from another node or hardcode your population Id